 - Grab any extras.
 Bring extra sets of keys or other accessories along with the vehicle.
 If the navigation system has a DVD or SD card associated with it, be sure to bring those items, as well.
 Dealers tell us that if these accessories are missing, they won’t give you credit for those features because they aren’t complete.

 - Conduct your own inspection.
-Note any exterior dents and dings that can't be buffed out with a little elbow grease.
+Note any exterior dents and dings that can’t be buffed out with a little elbow grease.
 Take your current car out for a test drive and pay close attention to anything that just doesn’t seem right.
 If there are any issues with the car, whether electrical or even a need for new tires, note them.

-- Determine your car's estimated value.
-Do this after your inspection, since that will give you a working knowledge of your car's blemishes, and you can then use that information to get a more accurate idea of what you should expect to get when you visit the dealership.
-Use Black Book's appraisal tool on Cars.com, which uses data from wholesale auctions nationwide to give an accurate idea of your trade-in's value so you have a good starting point for negotiations with the dealership’s buyer.
+- Determine your car’s estimated value.
+Do this after your inspection since that will give you a working knowledge of your vehicle’s blemishes.
+You can then use that information to get a more accurate idea of what you should expect to get when you visit the dealership.
+Use Black Book’s appraisal tool on Cars.com, which uses data from wholesale auctions nationwide to give an accurate idea of your trade-in’s value so you have a good starting point for negotiations with the dealership’s buyer.

 For more on getting your car ready for sale, check out the video below.